 4. Entertain yourself on the cheap

 Just because Lady Gaga is coming to town doesn’t mean you have to shell out $100 or more to catch the show.
 Instead, look for cheap or inexpensive entertainment options on campus, such as live music by local bands, sporting events, or free movie screenings.
+Sure, it may not be Lady Gaga, but you'll be supporting local!
 Replace a few nights out with some friendly card games in your dorm or apartment, or try budget-savvy adventures like day trips to walkable cities, hiking, and camping.

 Student discounts are available all over town; they just might not be advertised.
-Check for them wherever you go: clothing stores, retail outlets, and coffee shops are just a few likely businesses offering lower prices for college students.
+Check for them wherever you go nearby your college campus: clothing stores, retail outlets, and coffee shops are just a few likely businesses offering lower prices for college students.
+If you're attending a school in a "college town," you're even more likely to find organizations and companies offering these opportunities.
 Keep your ID card tucked safely in your wallet at all times so it’s always handy.